vbotka/ansible-collection-freebsd/docs/source/examples/311/example.rst

 .. literalinclude:: out/out-06.txt
     :language: yaml

-Playbook output.
-Audit installed packages.
+Playbook output - audit installed packages
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 There are no installed packages with known vulnerabilities ::